Programming Guide

 def oh_no

-# Will raise: IOError: not opened for reading
+File.new("filename", "w").read # raises IOError: not opened for reading

 rescue IOError

-raise RuntimeError.new("Failed to write to file")
+raise RuntimeError, "Failed to write to file"

 end